 Learning from Anthropic: Nested Skills and Scripts

-Part 2 of 3 in the Skills Catalog series (Part 1)
+Part 2 of 3 in the Skills Catalog series (Part 1 Part 3)

-In Part 1, we saw how to adapt Anthropic’s Skills concept for GitHub Copilot using a catalog pattern.
-Now let’s dive deeper: how do you organize knowledge that scales to hundreds of skills?
+Part 1 covered the catalog pattern.
+Now: how do you organize knowledge that scales to hundreds of skills?

 1. Nested structures for complex domains